ShivangeeNagar/VRGameRoom/README.md

     3. Hand Models: Creating realistic hand models that accurately replicate users' hand movements and interactions within the VR world.

-    4. bject Interaction: Enabling the interaction with virtual objects through realistic grabbing and manipulation mechanics, enhancing the sense of presence and agency.
+    4. Object Interaction: Enabling the interaction with virtual objects through realistic grabbing and manipulation mechanics, enhancing the sense of presence and agency.

     5. Object Motion Smoothing: Implementing techniques to ensure the natural and smooth movement of virtual objects, reducing any jarring or unrealistic motion.